-Garland has no power to ramp up local police protection at school board meetings and has said that federal officials will not be attending them.
-He has said parents have a constitutional right to speak out at school board meetings.
-There is nothing in his order that says otherwise.
+Garland has no power to increase local police protection at school board meetings and has said that federal officials will not be attending them.
+He has said parents have a constitutional right to speak out at school board meetings; there is nothing in his order that says otherwise.

 We rate Earle-Sears' statement False.

 Winsome Earle-Sears, Fox & Friends interview, May 12, 2022 (1:15 mark)